 My overarching experience of the University of Melbourne was really a place in which my interest and autonomy were supported.
-What I mean by that is I came to the Department of Psychology to study, which is now Behavioural Sciences, and I wanted to pursue a topic that wasn’t necessarily a stream being actively pursued at the University.
+What I mean by that is I came to the School of Psychological Sciences, and I wanted to pursue a topic that wasn’t necessarily a stream being actively pursued at the University.
 But what I experienced was a strong sense of openness and support and that people were believing in me, which went very far in both establishing my program of work but also gave me the freedom to make connections that were helpful and would extend my work out of Australia and into the international arena.

 I came to the University as an immigrant, as an older student, and as someone who had previously dropping out of a degree and so with a chequered experience in the University setting.
 What struck me was that the University was prepared to give someone a shot if they worked hard and if they stuck to what they were trying to do.
 There was a true sense of openness.
 So that was a personally positive experience because I wasn’t someone who had grown up through Australian universities.

 Who and what motivated you at University?